 No one is ever going to get what they fully want out of negotiations, but the very simple fact is that all the leaders of our major industries, including Rolls-Royce, Toyota and Jaguar Land Rover, have said that this is the right deal for them to continue winning markets and employing people in this country.
 Is that not one of the most important decisions we should bear in mind in trying to protect manufacturing jobs and our country’s future?

 My right hon.
 Friend is absolutely right, but it is not just leaders of manufacturing industry.
-He is absolutely right that they have made clear that this is a good deal and a deal that should be supported, but others have too.
+He is absolutely right that they have made clear it that this is a good deal and a deal that should be supported, but others have too.
 For example, Scottish fishermen and farmers have also been saying that this is a deal that should be supported.
 When Members think about the jobs of their constituents, it is important that they remember that.

 The Prime Minister comes hot-foot from her speech in Stoke where she commanded us to honour the result of the referendum, yet in 1997 she voted against legislation to establish the National Assembly of Wales and in 2005 she stood on a manifesto calling for another referendum, with the option to overturn the result.
 How does the Prime Minister square her personal track record on referendums with such commands?